phillycommunitywireless/docs/docs/device-configs/configure-ap-mesh.md

 ### Connect to the AP using SSH

 1. Open a command line prompt.
-2. If you have previously connected to an AP Mesh Unit, you will need to edit your `known_hosts` file, or you will get an `Host key verification failed` error.
-   1. Open `~/.ssh/known_hosts` with `vim`, `nano`, or the text editor of your choice.
-   2. Remove the line beginning with `192.168.1.20` (It will look something like `192.168.1.20 ssh-rsa AAAAB3NzaC1yc2E...`), and save the file.
-3. Run the command `ssh ubnt@192.168.1.20`
+2. Run the command `ssh ubnt@192.168.1.20`
-4. You may see the alert:
+3. You may see the alert:

        The authenticity of host '192.168.1.20 (192.168.1.20)' can't be established.
        RSA key fingerprint is SHA256:oUG6ABM3uor6lfBpJFcnHWyhhPnCrIx2Jf0U1+UAg4g.
        Are you sure you want to continue connecting (yes/no/[fingerprint])?

    Press yes to continue.
-5. When prompted for the password, enter `ubnt`.
+4. When prompted for the password, enter `ubnt`.
-6. You should now be connected to the AP Mesh Unit.
+5. You should now be connected to the AP Mesh Unit.
    ![SSH Connection](../../assets/images/mesh/SSH.png)

+!!! todo
+    If you have previously connected to an AP Mesh Unit, you will need to edit your `known_hosts` file, or you will get an `Host key verification failed` error.

+    1. Open `~/.ssh/known_hosts` with `vim`, `nano`, or the text editor of your choice.
+    2. Remove the line beginning with `192.168.1.20` (It will look something like `192.168.1.20 ssh-rsa AAAAB3NzaC1yc2E...`), and save the file.

 ### Set the device firmware version